epfl-ada/ada-2021-project-pandas-brown-bears/README.md

 In order to track the evolution and structure of communities over the time, we will use `Jaccard similarity`.

 Other characteristics of the graph that we plan to get are connectivity of the directed graph and its in-degree distribution.
-As the “influence network” representation, we draw a graph using the NetworkX Python library, also we plan to show the relationships between the most authoritative persons by plotting a heatmap.
+As the “influence network” representation, we draw a graph using the `NetworkX Python library`, also we plan to show the relationships between the most authoritative persons by plotting a heatmap.
 ## Proposed Timeline:
 |  Time   | Work  |
 |  ----  | ----  |